Jenkins integration

 TIP

-Updating Allure in Jenkins requires updating not just the Allure plugin itself, which only manages the Jenkins integration, but also the global tool, which is the actual Allure Report software.
+Updating Allure in Jenkins requires updating not just the Allure plugin itself, which only manages the Jenkins integration, but also the report generation tool, which is the actual Allure Report software.

 1. Update the plugin